Pregnancy SmartSiteTM

 When to Call the Doctor

-Also call if your child has signs of being dehydrated, including:
+Also contact your provider if your child has signs of being dehydrated, including:

 Know the signs that your baby is not getting better, including: